FLAGlab/flaglab.github.io/_thesistopics/linear-gleam.md

 Software verification at the type system level is used to check that programs are sound ahead of time. the idea of type systems is that if programs type-check, they will execute properly (or their strange behavior will be outside of the type system).
 Linear types [4], are a particular type system in which variables must be used exactly once in a program.

-This idea is of particular interest in the case of Quantum programming, as one of its prperties is that as soon as a q-bit is observed, it cannot longer be used.
+This idea is of particular interest in the case of Quantum programming, and in particular the BB84 protocol [5] as one of its properties is that as soon as a q-bit is observed, it cannot longer be used.

 ### Project proposal